 Graphical User Interface

-A RETS request type.
+A RETS request type (RETS interfaces will be deprecated with Web API taking its place).
 The GetObject request is issued from a RETS client to a RETS server in order to obtain objects for a specific listing such as property photos or PDFs.
 The request can be for a single, specific object or can be issued to retrieve all objects.

 Hypertext Transfer Protocol.
 HTTP is the protocol the RETS 1.x family of versions use for communicating back and forth.
 Authentication is typically accomplished using either Basic or Digest authentication within HTTP.
 Request-specific values are passed to the server within the URL while the body of the response is returned back to the client in the HTTP body.